 Where to Stay in Andros

-- Aegean Castle Andros (luxury): Splendid mansion with amazing views, very friendly and attentive staff, delicious food, in a secluded green area of Agia Eleousa in Andros for a really unforgettable experience!
-Check availability and pirces on Booking.com
+Aegean Castle Andros (adults only) is a lovely mansion with amazing views, very friendly and attentive staff, and delicious food, in a secluded green area of Agia Eleousa in Andros for a really unforgettable experience!

-Villa George (budget) in Batzi Andros is perfectly located in front of the sea with a fantastic beach to swim in, quiet, super clean with friendly and helpful staff.
-Batsi village is just 5 mins walking.
-Check availability and prices in Booking.com
+Villa George in Batsi Andros is perfectly located in front of the sea with a fantastic beach to swim in, quiet, super clean with friendly and helpful staff.
+Batsi village is just 5 mins walk.
+Check availability and prices on Booking.com

 Athens in October is simply amazing.
 The vast majority of tourists are gone, and you will mostly find the locals hurrying around to their busy schedules.